AloniRegev/Link2PDF/README.md

 5. pywintypes - `pip install pywin32`
 6. win10toast - `pip instal win10toast`

+## Run me:
-## Befor your first run:
+### Befor your first run - find the `wkhtmltopdf.exe` path :
-Set the `wkhtmltopdf.exe` path
+Find the `wkhtmltopdf.exe` path
 1. Install the `wkhtmltopdf` execution file.
 2. Navigate to the `wkhtmltopdf.exe` file directory were wkhtmltopdf is installd, it shuld be somting like `C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe`, or wherever you install `wkhtmltopdf`.

-## Run me:
-to run the code you need to pass the arguments in the order mentiond below:
+### To run the code you need to pass the arguments in the order mentiond below:
 1. Path of source directory.
 2. Path of target directory.
 3. Path of `wkhtmltopdf.exe` file, for defalt path `"C:\Program Files\wkhtmltopdf\bin\wkhtmltopdf.exe"`.